 It is critical of course that there is radical public services change in several key areas if we are to better support victims of abuse and prevent abuse in the first place.
-In particular we need: significant reform to social security policy; a radically reformed Family Court5; housing reforms to protect refuges and move on accommodation, and pathways to enable the removal of perpetrators where this is safe, effective and what the victim wants; reform of adult social care; the ending of 'no recourse to public funds' for abuse survivors which puts enormous pressure on support services; parity of esteem for mental health in the NHS; and non-means tested legal aid for survivors.
+In particular we need: significant reform to social security policy; a radically reformed Family Court5; housing reforms to protect refuges and move on accommodation, and pathways to enable the removal of perpetrators where this is safe, effective and what the victim wants; reform of adult social care; the ending of 'no recourse to public funds' for abuse survivors which puts enormous pressure on support services; parity of esteem for mental health in the NHS; non-means tested legal aid for survivors, and mandatory training for frontline public services staff who are likely to come into contact with survivors of abuse.
 All of these, alongside sustainable funding for specialist services, would reduce the complexity of need and costs across systems in the long term.